Buoyancy Control Scuba Diving Tips: Keeping it Level

-If you are having trouble maintaining your buoyancy, try these buoyancy control scuba diving tips.
 It can be frustrating if you are always adding air or letting air out of your BC.
+We have all been there and can relate.

 So what is the proper weight?
 The most common answer is when you are on the surface, you should be at eye level with the water with no air in your BC.
-However, this is with a full tank.

 As you use up your air, your scuba tank will become positively buoyant.
 This is especially important at your 15 foot safety stop because if you use the above method, you will be underweighted and will begin floating toward the surface.